The International Trade Blog arrow Export Compliance

 The first step for deciding whether or not a product requires an export license is to check the EAR.
 If a product has a specific ECCN, the EAR will also list one or more reasons why it is controlled.
 Companies use these reasons to help them determine if they need to apply for an export license based on the countries to which they are exporting.

 You can search for an ECCN code in a printed copy of the EAR or online at the BIS website.
-In addition, Shipping Solutions’ Product Classification Wizard allows you to search for the correct ECCN code by typing in a short description of your products.
+In addition, Shipping Solutions’ Product Classification Software allows you to search for the correct ECCN code by typing in a short description of your products.

 Products that do not have an ECCN code and are not subject to control by any other U.S. agency are designated as EAR99.
 Products classified as EAR99 are low-technology consumer goods and usually do not require an export license.
 However, even EAR99 items require licenses for exporting to embargoed countries, to a restricted party or in support of a prohibited end use.